Communist Party of India: Involvement in independence struggle

 As of 1934, the main centres of activity of CPI were Bombay, Calcutta and Punjab.
 The party had also begun extending its activities to Madras.
-A group of Andhra and Tamil students, amongst them P. Sundarayya, were recruited to the CPI by Amir Hyder Khan.
+A group of Andhra and Tamil students, amongst them Puchalapalli Sundarayya, were recruited to the CPI by Amir Hyder Khan.
 The party was reorganised in 1933, after the communist leaders from the Meerut trials were released.
 A central committee of the party was set up.
-In 1934 the party was accepted as the Indian section of the Communist International.
+In 1934, the party was accepted as the Indian section of the Communist International.

-When Indian left-wing elements formed the Congress Socialist Party in 1934, the CPI branded it as Social Fascist.
+When Indian left-wing elements formed the Congress Socialist Party in 1934, the CPI branded it as social fascist.

 The League Against Gandhism, initially known as the Gandhi Boycott Committee, was a political organisation in Calcutta, founded by the underground Communist Party of India and others to launch militant anti-Imperialist activities.
-The group took the name ‘League Against Gandhism’ in 1934.
+The group took the name League Against Gandhism in 1934.

-In connection with the change of policy of the Comintern toward Popular Front politics, the Indian communists changed their relation to the Indian National Congress.
+In connection with the change of policy of the Comintern toward popular front politics, the Indian communists changed their relation to the Indian National Congress.
 The communists joined the Congress Socialist Party, which worked as the left-wing of Congress.
 Through joining CSP, the CPI accepted the CSP demand for a Constituent Assembly, which it had denounced two years before.
 The CPI however analysed that the demand for a Constituent Assembly would not be a substitute for soviets.

-In July 1937, clandestine meeting held at Calicut.
-Five persons were present at the meeting, P. Krishna Pillai, K. Damodaran, E.M.S.
-Namboodiripad, N. C. Sekhar and S.V.
+In July 1937, a clandestine meeting was held at Calicut.
+Five persons were present at the meeting, P. Krishna Pillai, K. Damodaran, E. M. S. Namboodiripad, N. C. Sekhar and S.V.
 Ghate.
 The first four were members of the CSP in Kerala.
 The CPI in Kerala was formed on 31 December 1939 with the Pinarayi Conference.
 The latter, Ghate, was a CPI Central Committee member, who had arrived from Madras.
-Contacts between the CSP in Kerala and the CPI had begun in 1935, when P. Sundarayya (CC member of CPI, based in Madras at the time) met with EMS and Krishna Pillai.
+Contacts between the CSP in Kerala and the CPI had begun in 1935, when P. Sundarayya (CC member of CPI, based in Madras at the time) met with E. M. S. Namboodiripad and Krishna Pillai.
 Sundarayya and Ghate visited Kerala at several times and met with the CSP leaders there.
 The contacts were facilitated through the national meetings of the Congress, CSP and All India Kisan Sabha.